lfochamon/website/www/content/pages/research.md

 data-driven control {{- cite('Paternain19c', 'Paternain23s', 'Calvo-Fullana24s') }}).
 This shift represents not just a technical advancement, but a fundamental reimagining of how we design and deploy intelligent systems.
 Ultimately, my vision is to take us away from a notion of **artificial intelligence** that is supposed to implicitly emerge from data to one of **engineered intelligence** that explicitly does what we want.

-You can read more about this and other research projects below.
+You can read more about this and other research projects or watch the research pitch for my Hi!PARIS chair below .
 If anything piques your interest, feel free to reach out to me by [email]({filename}/pages/contact.md) or check the [prospective members]({filename}/pages/prospective.md) page.

+{{ youtube('0JdLWC_h66o', aspect='16by9') }}

 ### Current projects